TERMS AND CONDITIONS

 In circumstances when BF is cannot complete a booking due to the client providing incorrect information, (ie. the wrong time, the wrong date etc.) this will be treated as a cancellation (See #13.
 Cancellations).

-If a cancellation is made by the client within the period 14 days prior to the date of the booking, then an additional fee equal to 50% of the outstanding balance will be charged and unless otherwise agreed will be due by 23:59pm on the date of the original booking.
+If a booking is cancelled by the client within the period 14 days prior to the date of the booking, then a further 25% of the outstanding balance (50% of the total balance) will be charged and unless otherwise agreed will be due no later than 28 days following the cancellation date.

-If a cancellation is made by the client within 7 days prior to the date of the booking, then a further fee of 100% of the outstanding balance will be charged and unless otherwise agreed will be due by 23:59pm on the date of the original booking.
+If a booking is cancelled by the client within 7 days prior to the date of the booking, then 100% of the outstanding balance will be charged and unless otherwise agreed will be due no later than 28 days following the cancellation date.

 In the event where a booking is cancelled by BF, any fees paid by the client, will be returned via BACS and, if requested, reasonable effort will be made to find and book a suitable replacement.

 Throughout the duration of the booking, the client is responsible for guests attending their event.
 In circumstances where equipment owned or provided by BF is damaged by one of these guests, a reasonable repair or replacement fee will be charged to the client along with a receipt upon completion of the repair or replacement.